openPDC Frequently Asked Questions

 Answer: We have encountered this error, when we have installed different versions of openPDC manager and when it says application may not be fully unistalled after the unistall is complete.
 Step 1: Please go

-have not got success in getting rid of the error then, Please go back to the file location and find the INSTALLERS folder and try to uninstall from that folder.
-(If you still have a problem, please go back to the previous version INSTALLERS folder find openPDCSetup64.msi
+If you have not got success in getting rid of the error then, Please go back to the file location and find the INSTALLERS folder and try to uninstall from that folder.
+(If you still have a problem, please go back to the previous version INSTALLERS folder find

 Question: I receive an error like the following: